redpanda-data/connect/README.md

 Setting up multiple outputs or inputs is done by choosing a routing strategy (fan-in, fan-out, round-robin, etc.)

+It is possible to enable a REST API to dynamically change inputs and outputs at runtime, [you read about that here][11].

 For a full and up to date list of all inputs, buffer options, processors, and outputs [you can find them in the docs][7], or print them from the binary: